How to chart your menstrual cycle

 This is most accurately taken with a proper fertility thermometer that is accurate to 0.01 degrees Celsius

-Temperature needs to be taken after at least 3 hours solid sleep to be valid.
+The temperature needs to be taken after at least 3 hours of solid sleep to be valid.

 Your temp will stay around the same temp but when you see a temp rise of around .2-.4 of a degree combine with fertile mucous (see below) this is ovulation.